-I am engaged in a Fintech sector as a compliance resource.
-Having worked in different Fintech companies in a field of operations and business since 2011, I have focused on learning compliance for a time being.
+I am engaged in the Fintech sector as a compliance resource.
+Having worked in different Fintech companies in the field of operations and business since 2011, I have focused on learning compliance for the time being.

-Radia Mohyuddin
+Razia Mohyuddin

-Razia Mohyuddin is Vice Principal of Bloomfield Hall School Peshawar and teaches Global Perspectives.
+Razia is Vice Principal of Bloomfield Hall School Peshawar and teaches Global Perspectives.
 Along with maintaining an all A result her students have also managed to get 4 Cambridge Distinctions.
 Along with that her 3 kids manage to keep her busy.